 - The boxes are the right size to keep enough seed packets unless you tend to go overboard.

 - The case has two compartments, which makes seasonal partition easy to do.

 After choosing a suitable container and system to store your seeds, keeping them in the right environment is essential.
 Seeds have different shelf lives, but they all need to be in a dark and dry place to keep them good.
 Light and moisture do not permit the seed’s cells to go dormant and can cause them to rot.

 It is best to keep them in a drawer inside the house, away from the elements.
 Also, use silica packets to absorb moisture.
 Finally, if saving seeds, air dry them thoroughly before storing them.

 Each seed has its own shelf life, but most keep for at least five years.
 However, some gardeners were successful in germinating a hundred-year-old seed.

 - Two years: parsley, corn, cilantro, okra.

 - Three years: peas, carrots, beans, basil, fennel.

-- Four years: brussel sprouts, tomatoes, beets, squash, pumpkins, peppers.
+- Four years: Brussel sprouts, tomatoes, beets, squash, pumpkins, peppers.

 - Five years: broccoli, cauliflower, leafy greens, eggplant, cucumber, celery, radishes, lettuce.

 To test the germination of your seeds, place ten seeds in a damp paper towel.
 Keep them moist at all times by keeping them in a box or a zip bag.
 Within a week, count the number of sprouted seeds.
-Germination of fewer than five seeds means that you need to sow more than you planned.
+Germination of fewer than five seeds means you need to sow more than you planned.